First measurement of the Q^2 distribution of X(3915) single-tag two-photon production: Abstract

 \section{Abstract}

 We report the first measurement of the $Q^2$ distribution of $X(3915)$ produced by single-tag two-photon interactions.
 The decay mode used is $X(3915) \rightarrow J/\psi\omega$.
 The covered $Q^2$ region is from 1.5~(GeV/$c$)$^2$ to 10.0~(GeV/$c$)$^2$.
-The observed number of events is $7.9\pm 3.1({\rm stat.})\pm 1.5({\rm syst.})$, in comparison to the expectation of $4.1\pm 0.7$ derived from the standard value at $Q^2=0$ measured in the no-tag two-photon process and extrapolated to the higher $Q^2$ region using a $c\bar{c}$ model.
-The measured $Q^2$ distribution does not show a significant shift to lower $Q^2$ in contrast to the expectation from some types of non-$c\bar{c}$ models.
-It agrees with $X(3915)$ being a charmonium state, though it does not exclude a non-$c\bar{c}$ state with compact size or large compact components.
+We observe $7.9\pm 3.1({\rm stat.})\pm 1.5({\rm syst.})$ events, where we expect $4.1\pm 0.7$ events based on the $Q^2=0$ result from the no-tag two-photon process, extrapolated to higher $Q^2$ region using the $c\bar{c}$ model of Schuler, Berends, and van Gulik.
+The shape of the distribution is also consistent with this model; we note that statistical uncertainties are large.